 Unlike Icons, Live Tiles can be heavily customized.
 You can choose to resize it from being a small icon like tile to Large or Wide tile to display more information.
 Choose based on the kind of information you want to see more the tiles.

 Right-click on any of the Live Tiles, and you should get the option to resize.
 Apart from resizing, you get two more options, first is More which offers you options like Turn Live Tile off, Pin to taskbar, rate, and review, share, and lastly uninstall.
 Second lets you unpin from Start menu.

 If you look closely, these options offer time-saving options, especially with Uninstall option.
 If you want to add to the taskbar, you don’t have to find the program again and drag it here.

-    Pro Tip: If you don’t like the tiles at all, and want them gone, just remove all tiles from the Start menu, and you will see Windows 7-like Start menu.
+Pro Tip: If you don’t like the tiles at all, and want them gone, just remove all tiles from the Start menu, and you will see the Windows 7-like Start menu.

 Customize Windows 10 Taskbar

 The Taskbar is one feature you can’t live without on any OS.
 On Windows 10 it offers almost everything you want to do on your PC.
 Right from adding folders, apps to Task manager displays notification icons on the top right, and so on.
 This is how the taskbar looks like.
-You have Start button, Search box and Cortana, Multi-Desktop, Area where you can add icons, people app, and lastly the system tray which shows important icons, and notification count.
+You have the Start button, Search box, and Cortana, Multi-Desktop, Area where you can add icons, people app, and lastly the system tray which shows important icons, and notification count.

-    Now, let’s go to Taskbar section in Windows 10 Settings > Personalization.
+Now, let’s go to the Taskbar section in Windows 10 Settings > Personalization.
 Here you get the following options: